ucdd2-sp15/website/www/contents/challenges/5/index.md

 * Make your own fork of [my-express](https://github.com/ucdd2-sp15/my-express)
 * You do not need to make a pull request from your fork.
 You just need to make sure you commit your code and push this commit to your own Github fork.
 We will assume your most recent commit prior to the deadline is your submission.
+* Last week, you were not asked to deploy the app live.
+This week, you will need to be able to deploy the app to Heroku.
-* Remember to include the points you've earned in the commit message.
+* __NEW__ : In the commit message, include
-* You do not need to get the site live on a public server.
+    - Points you've earned
+    - Heroku URL to your Express app